-The court may appoint appraisers, referees, commissioners, or other such persons to fix the value of property taken.148 The fees fixed by the court for such persons may not exceed "similar fees for similar services in the community where such services are rendered."149 This restriction on the amount of compensation is unwarranted and may preclude effective use of court-appointed appraisers and the like in communities with comparatively low fee scales.
-The court, in fixing the fees for services, should be limited only by the requirement that they be reasonable in the circumstances of the case.
+The court may appoint appraisers, referees, commissioners, or other such persons to fix the value of property taken.
+149 The fees fixed by the court for such persons may not exceed "similar fees for similar services in the community where such services are rendered."
+150 This restriction on the amount of compensation is unwarranted and may preclude effective use of court-appointed appraisers and the like in communities with comparatively low fee scales.
+The general rules governing compensation of court-appointed third parties are sufficient.